 Hear me out.
-Traveling in London is expensive, so people often end up buying point to point (literally home to work) transport passes, often just monthly.
-Sure, this is good for your wallet in the short term, but long term costs you more that an annual pass.
-It’s a pretty big outlay, but over the long term an annual pass is going to save you money.
+Travelling in London is expensive, so people often end up buying point to point (literally home to work) transport passes, often just monthly.
+Sure, this is good for your wallet in the short term, but long term costs you more than an annual pass.
+It’s a pretty big outlay, but over the long term, an annual pass is going to save you money.
 And whilst we’re here, get it put onto Oyster.
 SO much easier than trying to feed a paper ticket through barriers… (I’ve even learnt a few London commuting tricks over the years as well.)

 6. Download a few London-centric apps

 Every man and his wife now has apps on their phone, so get downloading.
 Transport apps that help you avoid commuter chaos (even down to the best door to get on the tube train), good coffee apps that will help you avoid mass-chains of grossness, apps that tell you about eccentric activities, apps that have amazing restaurant deals in any flavour region you can think of, apps that will enable you to play scrabble with your nearest & dearest (I can’t be held accountable for any arguments) and just about anything you can think of.

 7. Invest some time in a local cafe and pub

 Explore your neighbourhood and find one of those gems where the food is amazing (even though you only ever order the same thing because it’s so good), there’s a barista that smiles when you come in all dishevelled and grouchy, and the bartender starts pulling your drink as soon as you cross the threshold.
 Treasure them like gold dust.

 Get out.
 Organise a last-minute little day trip away, go for a wander in the countryside, find a new park on a sunny day, ramble over to that little coffee shop you’ve always meant to visit, book away and tick something off your ultimate travel bucket list or even just pull out an exotic adventure book.